-Criteria For a course to qualify as meeting this ILO it must include all of the following: the intent of the ILO is captured in the calendar description; · □ a minimum of three (3) of the ILO foci are reflected in the course learning outcomes; and, □ total 3 academic credits.
-Instructions for Using the tool provided, check the boxes that correspond with the focus of applying for ILO the course learning outcomes for your course.
-The review of the course designation submissions will consider: a) the completed tool and the course proposal; acoignation and, b) will examine for evidence of a substantive match between the ILO and course foci.
-If fewer than three foci are checked for an ILO, you must provide a rationale. provide a rationale.
+Criteria For a course to qualify as meeting this ILO it must include all of the following: the intent of the ILO is captured in the calendar description; a minimum of three (3) of the ILO foci are reflected in the course learning outcomes; and, total 3 academic credits.
+Instructions for applying for ILO designation Using the tool provided, check the boxes that correspond with the focus of the course learning outcomes for your course.
+The review of the course submissions will consider: a) the completed tool and the course proposal; and, b) will examine for evidence of a substantive match between the ILO and course foci.
+If fewer than three foci are checked for an ILO, you must provide a rationale.